 By far the most famous – and dangerous – Recondo school was operated by Military Assistance Command – Vietnam from 1966 to 1970.
 Instructed by members of the 5th Special Forces Group, MACV Recondo was three weeks long, encompassing over 260 hours of instruction.
 The first two weeks mirrored many of the skills taught in previous Recondo courses, but the final week – dubbed “You Bet Your Life” – was an actual combat mission of opportunity.
 This mission was planned and conducted by the students but graded by instructors – and the enemy.

-Clearly, the students learned something during their first two weeks: an article published in Green Beret Magazine in 1968, two years into the school, stated that only two students had been lost to enemy fire at that time.
-The MACV Recondo course didn’t just train US Army soldiers, though; over 300 friendly forces trained alongside the over 2,700 Americans that graduated.
+The students learned something during their first two weeks: an article published in Green Beret Magazine in 1968, two years into the school, stated that only two students had been lost to enemy fire at that time.
+The MACV Recondo course didn’t just train US Army soldiers, though; over 300 friendly forces trained alongside the over 2,700 Americans who graduated.
 Graduates received a patch and unique Recondo number upon graduation.
-Graduation rates ran as high as 60%, although this number was somewhat inflated due to the fact that most MACV Recondo attendees had already attended and passed a rigorous unit selection and preparatory course beforehand.
+Graduation rates ran as high as 60%, although this number was somewhat inflated because most MACV Recondo attendees had already attended and passed a rigorous unit selection and preparatory course beforehand.

 Although Recondo was disbanded in 1970, its legacy remained.
 The members who graduated usually returned to their home unit’s Long Range Reconnaissance Patrols (LRRPs or “Lurps”), and the common training they received at Recondo set the standard and ensured commonality among the many LRRPs spread across Vietnam.